jxxcarlson/MiniLatexTechOverview/overview.md

 MiniLatex has three renderers.
 One yields HTML, that is, a string.
-Another yields `Html msg`, the native type for HTML in Elm, the language in which MiniLatex is written.
+Another yields `Html msg`, the native type for HTML in Elm.
 There is also a renderer that produces standard LaTeX.

 The render-to-latex function is used to export MiniLatex documents.
 It is also useful for checking correctness.
-Let `f` denote the operation "parse, then render to Latex."
+Let `f : String -> String` denote the operation "parse, then render to Latex."
 If `f` operates correctly, then the idempotency relation `f o f = f` holds.
 In that case,